energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 Electricity
 -----------

-Final electricity consumption in 2019 is taken from PFU_DATABASE.
-The electricity used for heating and cooling in 2019 is subtracted from it, based on the values given in PFU_DATABASE.
+Final electricity consumption in 2019 is taken from :cite:`Brockway_2024`.
+The electricity used for heating and cooling in 2019 is subtracted from it, based on the values given in :cite:`Brockway_2024`.
 This aggregated electricity EUD is then divided between baseload and variable load according to the proportions retrieved from the EPIAS Transparency Portal for the year 2019 (https://seffaflik.epias.com.tr/transparency/).
 This gives a share of 55% baseload and
 45% variable load.
 Finally, the values for baseload and variable load are divided between the different economic sectors by using the proportions given in :cite:t:`IEA_world_energy_balances_TK` (and aggregating together industry, agriculture and fishing).